 The market opportunity of the IIoT is huge.
 According to IndustryARC research (June 2016), the industrial IoT market is estimated to reach $123.89 Billion by 2021 at a high CAGR, as we cover in our Industrial Internet of Things market state and outlook 2016-2017.

 In the graphic below you can also see some forecasts by Morgan Stanley, data on the impact of IIoT on the global economy by Accenture and another forecast from Research and Markets.
-Leaders in the IIoT space, such as GE, also have impressive forecasts but of course it all depends on what you exactly measure and how you define IIoT.
+Leaders in the IIoT space, such as GE, also have impressive forecasts but, again, it all depends on what you exactly measure and how you define IIoT.

 Industrial Internet of Things adoption barriers: the major challenges